yairfax/EmailMerge/README.md

 </html>
 ```

+Note that EmailMerge modifies the CSV headers to make them all lower case and replace spaces with underscores.
+So `Data 1` becomes tag `${data_1}`.

 ### Images

 EmailMerge supports including images in your email as attachments and embedded elements.
 Images are included from the command line using the `--img` flag.
 Note that this flag is optional, images need not be included.
 It also accepts any number of arguments, so you can include more than one image in your email.